 The National Cancer Institute estimates that up to 5,000 different asbestos-containing consumer products have been manufactured over the course of the previous century in the U.S. Construction materials, household appliances and automotive components are only three categories of such products.
 The heyday of asbestos production in the U.S. occurred between 1940 and 1972, as the U.S. Navy began increasing the use of asbestos-containing insulation for their vessels.

 Occupational exposure accounts for the majority of asbestos-related conditions.
-The National Institute for Occupational Safety and Health identified over 75 occupational groups which are at high-risk of developing serious diseases due to long-term or frequent exposure.
+The National Institute for Occupational Safety and Health identified over 75 occupational groups who are at high risk of developing serious diseases due to long-term or frequent exposure.
 However, the workplace does not represent the only circumstance in which one might be in prolonged contact with these toxic minerals.
 Houses, particularly those erected before the mid-1980s, may also pose a great risk for the health of their inhabitants.
-Since a large number of building products which contain asbestos, such as insulation, ceiling tiles, and roof shingles, tend to become brittle in time, contamination is more likely to happen by inhaling or swallowing fibers released into the air.
+Since a large number of building products that contain asbestos, such as insulation, ceiling tiles, and roof shingles, tend to become brittle in time, contamination is more likely to happen by inhaling or swallowing fibers released into the air.

 The fight to ban asbestos in the U.S. has been a long journey.
 In the second half of the 20th century, American health authorities became aware that asbestos is carcinogenic.
 In the coming decades, asbestos seems to resist U.S. legislation.

 Currently, asbestos may still be used in select products.
 The EPA released a significant new rule proposal (SNUR) which would allow the agency to prevent new uses of asbestos-containing products.
 The SNUR, a mechanism within the Toxic Substances Control Act, requires manufacturers to notify the EPA before asbestos is used in ways that might create concerns.